New apps and services have made it easier for some people to explore investing, even if they don’t have large amounts of money available to start.

 The Cons

-Not Enough For Your Goals
+May Not Be Enough for Long-Term Goals

-Fees Can Be Higher Than They Seem
+Fees Can Be Higher Than They Appear